Ahmed-ata112/Search-Engine/README.md

-a Crawler-Based Search engine that can fetch and Crawl about 5000 pages anf indexing them to allow Searching and Phrase Searching
+A Crawler-Based Search engine that can fetch and Crawl websites and indexing them to allow Searching and Phrase Searching